neilkichler/cuinterval/README.md

 ## Supported Operations

 The following operations are implemented as CUDA kernels.
 All operations are correctly-rounded, given the limitations of the precision of the underlying [CUDA operation](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#id200).
 The tightest interval is always a subset of the computed interval.
-The lower and upper bounds of the basic operations are at most 3 [ulps](https://en.wikipedia.org/wiki/Unit_in_the_last_place) away from the lower and upper bounds of the correct interval, respectively.
+The lower and upper bounds of the basic operations are at most 3 [ulps](https://en.wikipedia.org/wiki/Unit_in_the_last_place) away from the lower and upper bounds of the tightest interval, respectively.
-The error for a paricular operation is given below.
+The error for a particular operation is given below.

 <details>
 <summary>Basic Operations</summary>